fBravoBravo/BizAwayTechChallenge/README.md

 Swagger is used in this project to create the documentation for the endpoints exposed.
 You can find it spinning up the server and going to [localhost:3000/docs](localhost:3000/docs).

-==Find more documentation about the project below==

 # Description of the project

 ## Endpoints

 ### Main functionality of the challenge

 - **Explore Trips**: This endpoint covers the main part of the challenge and is designed to retrieve and sort travel itineraries based on specified criteria.
-Users can provide an origin, a destination, and a sorting method.
+Users can provide an origin, a destination and a sorting method.
 The endpoint will then return all matching trips, sorted according to the chosen sorting strategy.

-For enhanced performance, we've implemented a caching mechanism.
-This cache stores recent search results, allowing for faster response times for repeated queries with the same parameters.
-Please refer to the 'Extra functionality' section for more details on the caching implementation.
+For enhanced performance a cache has been implemented.
+This cache stores recent search results allowing for faster response times for repeated queries with the same parameters.
+Please refer to the 'Extra functionality' section for more details on the cache implementation.

 ### Bonus

 - **Create trip (POST)**: Given all the properties as a JSON in the body (origin, destination, duration, cost, display_name and type) it will create a new trip and insert it in the database.

-- **Delete trip (DELETE)**: Using the id of the trip used in the path it erased the trip from the database.
+- **Delete trip (DELETE)**: Using the ID of the trip used in the path it erases the trip from the database.

-- **List trips (GET)**: If no tripids are passed as parameters it returns all trips found in the database if else then it returns only the ones matching the ids passed.
+- **List trips (GET)**: If no trip IDs are passed as parameters it returns all trips found in the database.
+If else it returns only the ones matching the IDs passed.

 ## Extra functionality